Application process

 Please note that your department at Salzburg University may have its own nomination deadlines – check these with your department!

-Nomination deadlines at the host universities may precede these deadlines – therefore check the nomination deadlines at the host institutions and contact your Erasmus coordinator in a timely manner.
+Nomination deadlines at the host universities may precede these deadlines – therefore check the nomination deadlines at the host institutions and contact your departmental Erasmus coordinator in Salzburg in a timely manner.

 2. Application at the host university: